noryev/RTC-OLED-Deskclock/README.md

 ## Summary

 This project involved creating a desk clock with an Arduino Uno, DS3231 RTC, and SSD1306 OLED display.
 The clock displays the current date, time, and temperature and includes a progress bar that visually represents the progress of each minute.

+Remember setting the time is a bitch, first set the time of the board on the device by adding this string into the code on top of the lost power adjustment.
+So when doing this again, remember, first add this string:  rtc.adjust(DateTime(2023, 6, 3, 1, 14, 0)); below the lost power adjustment field.